What is risk management and why is it important?

 #1.
 Risk assessments reduce the likelihood of a workplace accident – Safety audits and inspections help businesses identify areas to improve work processes, signage, or training.

 #2.
-Risk assessments reduce and prevent fines, lawsuits and penalties from non compliance issues – Every organisation must comply by their State’s WHS legislation.
+Risk assessments reduce and prevent fines, lawsuits and penalties from non-compliance issues – Every organisation must comply with its State’s WHS legislation.

 #3.
 Risk assessments show employees the business cares about their safety – Your staff are a valuable business resource.
-Provide them with more knowledge and responsibility to improving your safety management system for higher morale by showing you trust them.
+Provide them with knowledge and responsibility around improving your safety management system — not only will this lead to improved safety it will also boost morale by demonstrating your trust in them.